kodenamekrak/NoParticles/README.md

 # NoParticles

-Allows you to disable note/bomb cut particles
+Allows you to disable note/bomb cut particles and dust particles in menu.

 Thanks to [AllyPallyUK](https://github.com/AllyPallyUK/NoParticles/) for letting me update this mod.